-Variety reported that Disney will not renew their movie-output deal with Netflix but instead will start their own streaming service, starting with their content produced in 2019.
+Variety reported that Disney will not renew their movie-output deal with Netflix but instead will start its own streaming service, starting with its content produced in 2019.
 However, as Reuters notes, Bob Iger, Disney CEO, made no comment on the status of Lucasfilm and Marvel Studios productions (despite rumors saying negotiations are underway for these properties).

 Disney reports that it will launch two (2) streaming services, one will be focused on films and television shows.
 The other will be for sports, an ESPN service.
 Just next year, it will feature 10,000 sporting events annually, including Major League Baseball Games.

 While we have seen films and televisions at the forefront of digital streaming services, the sports service might be Disney’s way to change (and beat) the game.
 HBO, CBS, Starz, and Showtime all have done their own streaming services.
 Amazon is looking into live television with sporting events, but it seems Disney might have beat them to it.